cninja/pEigthP/README.md

 Key: k2 Value: v2
 Key: k1 Value: v1
 ```
-**`filter` takes a funciton and an array and returns a new array with only the elements where the passed function returns true.
+**`filter` takes a function and an array and returns a new array with only the elements where the passed function returns true.
 ```
 (echo (filter #(mod % 2) [1 2 3 4]))
 Outputs: [13]
 ```
-**If the funciton passed to `filter` can take 2 parameters, the 2nd parameter is the element's index.
+**If the function passed to `filter` can take 2 parameters, the 2nd parameter is the element's index.
 ```
 (var_dump (filter #(|| (preg_match "/aa/" %0) (== "k2" %1)) {'k1' 'apple'
                                                              'k2' 'ant'